SAFETY AND SECURITY HAS ALWAYS BEEN OUR TOP PRIORITY

 • You may be required to have your temperature taken prior to boarding your flight.

 • The use of baggage carousels will be adjusted to increase the distance between travelers.
 Luggage will be spaced.
 It is recommended that only one person per group or family go to the carousel to collect the luggage.

 • For more detailed travel information that puts health and safety first, please view this step-by-step guide, part of Air Canada’s CleanCare+ program.

 Other things to know:

-• The Public Health Agency of Canada is currently advising travelers to avoid all non-essential travel outside of Canada.
+• The Public Health Agency of Canada is currently advising travellers to avoid all non-essential travel outside of Canada.
 For the latest Canadian updates please visit the Public Health Agency of Canada website or Canada.ca/Coronavirus